- To access the object, a method can use the

 - In non-strict mode, the value of

-in such case will be the global object (window
+this in such case will be the global object (window in a browser).

 - This is a historical behavior that